Visa ED Thailand: A comprehensive guide to obtaining and maintaining a Thai education visa

 Another crucial requirement for Visa ED Thailand holders is the 90-day reporting rule.
 Every foreigner staying in Thailand for over 90 days must report their residence to the Immigration Bureau.
 This can be done in person, via mail, or through an authorized representative.
 Failure to comply with this requirement may lead to fines and complications in future visa renewals.

-The Visa ED Thailand grants legal residency for educational purposes, but it comes with restrictions.
-One of the most significant limitations is the prohibition on employment.
-Students on this visa cannot legally work in Thailand unless they obtain a separate work permit under the Foreign Business Act B.E.
+The Visa ED Thailand grants legal residency for educational purposes, but it has restrictions.
+One key limitation is the ban on employment.
+Students cannot work in Thailand unless they obtain a separate work permit under the Foreign Business Act B.E.
 2542 (1999).

-Additionally, not all study programs automatically qualify for long-term extensions.
-Thai immigration authorities have tightened controls on language school applicants, suspecting that some use the visa loophole to stay in Thailand without genuine study intentions.
-Schools with high dropout rates may lose their accreditation, rendering their students ineligible for further visa renewals.
+Additionally, not all study programs qualify for long-term extensions.
+Thai immigration authorities have increased controls on language school applicants, suspecting some misuse the visa to stay without genuine study intentions.
+Schools with high dropout rates may lose accreditation, making their students ineligible for visa renewals.

 Get expert legal guidance.